Perforated Metals

 Perforated Copper

-Perforated copper has a reddish tint, which makes it good for decorative purposes.
-In addition, it works well in a variety of temperatures and resists rust when exposed to water.
-It’s also an excellent conductor of heat and electricity.
-These traits lend it to applications in interior and exterior design, tubing and shielding, among others.
+Perforated copper is recognized for its reddish tint, making it ideal for decorative purposes.
+It performs well in a range of temperatures and is resistant to rust when exposed to water.
+As an excellent conductor of heat and electricity, copper is widely used in applications such as interior and exterior design, tubing, and shielding.

 Stainless Steel